-The tongue-in-cheek humor can be seen throughout Way Out West.
-One more example: When Windy appears all dressed up in one scene, one of the cowboys exclaims, “Why you’re beautiful!”
+This sort of tongue-in-cheek humor can be seen throughout Way Out West.
+One more example: When Windy appears all dressed up in one scene, one of the cowboys exclaims, “Why, you’re beautiful!”

 In the end, however, Windy proves himself “manly” by saving his paramour’s life and by beating the shit out of his competition.

-Under the guidance of Fred Niblo (Ben-Hur: A Tale of the Christ), William Haines’ typical brashness, which usually turns me off, is remarkably subdued in this one.
+Under the guidance of Fred Niblo (Ben-Hur: A Tale of the Christ), William Haines’ typical brashness, which is usually a turn-off, feels remarkably subdued in this one.
 That makes Way Out West my particular Haines favorite.

 Way Out West (1930)